Symphony Logo

 Trumpeter James Rodseth performs accessible, fun, and interesting works for trumpet and piano, including sonatas by Kent Kennan and Eric Ewazen, Caprice by Joseph Turrin, and Legend by Georges Enesco—some of the best music composed for trumpet and piano in the 20th Century.
 A Mendocino native, Mr. Rodseth is a long time member of the Mendocino Music Festival Orchestra and principal trumpet of the Sacramento Philharmonic.
 He will be joined by acclaimed concert pianist Theresa Keene.
 Ms. Keene is a graduate of Eastman School of Music and San Francisco Concervatory of Music and now principal keyboard instrumentalist with Sacramento Philharmonic Orchestra.
 She will perform some selections for solo piano as well as accompany Mr. Rodseth in the finale Opus concert of the 2018-19 season.

-Advance Ticket Outlets
+Advance Ticket Available Online

-*also available at the door
+*may also be available at the door

 — All Rights Reserved —